comp426-2022-spring/a99-achernar/README.md

 ## Installation and Run Instructions

-In order to install the appropriate packages with npm, run the command "npm i" in the root directory.
+In order to install the appropriate packages with npm, run the command `npm i` in the root directory.
-To run both the front-end webpage and back-end api together as a complete webapp, run `npm run build`
+To run both the front-end webpage and back-end api together as a complete webapp, run `npm run build`.

 ### Dev Instructions
-To run only the front-end, run `npm client`\
+To run only the front-end, run `npm client`.\
-To run only the back-end, run `npm start`
+To run only the back-end, run `npm start`.

 ## API Endpoints Documentation
 Full API Documentation can be found under `/docs` directory.